jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 - Improvement: Made diskspace readable in instance toString()
 - Improvement: A TimeUnit has to be specified when a Retryer is used
 - Bugfix: Instance ressources are re-read if not available
+- Bugfix: Register instance in zookeeper after the network port was opened

 ### Version 0.7.0 - 27.04.2018
 - New Feature: BBoxDB can now be started in foreground